Multiple Learning Modules

 After running the script, you should see the following:

-There are minor differences in the object models due to the different views each sensor module relayed to its respective learning modules, but each should contain a fairly complete representation of the mug.Updated about 21 hours ago
+There are minor differences in the object models due to the different views each sensor module relayed to its respective learning modules, but each should contain a fairly complete representation of the mug.Updated 1 day ago